 Trisura Announces Timing of First Quarter 2023 Results Release and Earnings Conference Call, and Provides an Update on US Run-Off Program and First Quarter Results

-/EIN News/ -- TORONTO, May 04, 2023 (GLOBE NEWSWIRE) -- Trisura Group Ltd. (“Trisura” or “Trisura Group”) (TSX: TSU), a leading specialty insurance provider, announces details regarding timing of first quarter 2023 results release and earnings conference call and provides an update on the US run-off program and first quarter results.
+TORONTO, May 04, 2023 (GLOBE NEWSWIRE) -- Trisura Group Ltd. ("Trisura" or "Trisura Group") TSU, a leading specialty insurance provider, announces details regarding timing of first quarter 2023 results release and earnings conference call and provides an update on the US run-off program and first quarter results.

 First Quarter 2023 Results Release and Earnings Conference Call